Simplon-hdf/concepteur-developpeur.com/basics/npm/npm-en.md

 It's recommended to publish your changes with different versions, changing `version` field in your `package.json` file.

+That way other developpers using your package can follow what are change that you bring for each version.

+To understand following, you must understand some terms :

+1. MAJOR : We call MAJOR a version that's not backwards compatibles, which bring breaking changes.
+2. MINOR : We call MINOR a version that's just bring some changes (like addition a new feature), but keep your package backwards compatibles.
+3. PATCH : We call PATCH a version that's just bring bug fixes stuffs and keep backwards compatibles (Mostly often)

 # Differences between `dependencies` and `devDependencies`

 # The package-lock.json file